Disc brake road bikes- Who wouldn't want better brakes? Don't I want them on my next bike?

 High Badness Factor.
 Disc brakes just look cool.
 Period.
 End of story.
 If their only disadvantage was cost, I'd have disc brakes on my bikes for this reason alone.

 Maintenance.
-Disc brakes aren't dependent upon your rim being straight to work well, and if you ride in the rain, you'll find yourself replacing brake pads less often, not to mention wheels.
+Disc brakes aren't dependent upon your rim being straight to work well, and if you ride in the rain, you'll find yourself replacing wheels less often.
 Still, disc or not, brake pads wear out much faster in wet weather than dry.
 Note that maintenance is going to show up in the "disadvantages" section as well.
 More shortly.

 Now for the disadvantages-